payshares-legacy/payshares-lib/docs/GUIDES.md

 ##4.
 Submitting a trade offer to the network

 Submitting a trade offer to the network is similar to submitting a payment transaction.
-Here is an example for a trade that expires in 24 hours where you are offering to sell 1 USD in exchange for 100 XPR:
+Here is an example for a trade that expires in 24 hours where you are offering to sell 1 USD in exchange for 100 XPS:

 ```js
 /* Loading payshares-lib Remote and Amount modules in Node.js */